tenebrius/react-native-navigation/docs/docs/styling.md

 ## Custom tab icons

-* Android - add cooresponding resoltion icons into folders in android/app/src/main/res.
+* Android - add corresponding resolution icons into folders in `android/app/src/main/res`.
-For example, icon_name.png in each drawable-x folder.
+For example, `icon_name.png` in each drawable-x folder.
-* iOS - drag and drop to Images.xcassets in Xcode.
+* iOS - drag and drop to `Images.xcassets` in Xcode.
-For example, image set icon_name in Images.xcassets with x1, x2, x3.
+For example, image set `icon_name` in `Images.xcassets` with x1, x2, x3.

-Then, the tab icon can be defined by following syntax:
+Then, the tab icon can be defined with the following syntax:

 ```js
 bottomTab: {